Our world changes at a faster and faster pace.

-For such reason, I am going to suggest fifteen business books that will deepen your understanding of the business world.
-Although this is a list for 2019, do not expect to see the newest books on the market.
+For such reason, I am going to suggest twenty-one books that will deepen your understanding of the business world.
+Although this is a list for 2020, do not expect to see all the newest books on the market.
 Often I believe the best books are the ones that survived to the test of time.

 Also, this is a list, but it is not meant to be read as a ranking.
-Each of those books will shape your understanding of the entrepreneurial and business world in a way that is not possible to rank.
+Each of those books will shape your understanding of the entrepreneurial and business world!

 The lessons of blitzscaling can be adapted to help build great companies in nearly any ecosystem by

 In a business world that has become very competitive, thanks also to the digital age, it becomes critical to develop a new mindset and framework that goes beyond the conventional business thinking, Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies is a book written by

 We must realize—and act on the realization—that if we try to focus on everything, we focus on nothing by

 John Doerr is a venture capitalist and among the early investors of Google.
 He developed over the years a framework for goal setting which is aimed at helping any organization find the proper way to set goals and achieve strategic results for the sustainable growth of the business.